Hypatia (journal): Title, feminist philosophy

-The journal is named after Hypatia of Alexandria, a mathematician and philosopher who was murdered by a mob in 415 CE.
+The journal is named after Hypatia of Alexandria, a mathematician and philosopher who was murdered by a christian mob in 415 CE.
 Al-Hibri said that the SWIP editorial board chose the name to reflect that women have "deep roots in philosophy".
 According to Linda López McAlister (USF), the idea for the name came from Sue Larson (Barnard) during a meeting of Eastern SWIP in 1973.
 Sandra Harding (UCLA), who was at the meeting, objected, thinking it awful to name a feminist-philosophy journal after a woman who had been "stoned to death for telling the truth".
 The first suggestion was Hypatia: A Journal of Philosophy and Feminism, rather than A Journal of Feminist Philosophy, because at the time it was unclear what feminist philosophy might be.

 In 2019, Hypatia's editors wrote, in "The Promise of Feminist Philosophy":

 Governance

 Hypatia is owned by a non-profit corporation, Hypatia Inc., registered in the US state of Washington in April 2008.
 Its purpose is "to foster feminist scholarship in philosophy and related fields, including through the publication of the academic journal Hypatia".
 As of 2017, its annual revenue was around $70,000.
 Besides publishing the journal, Hypatia Inc. also issues "diversity grants" in support of feminist scholarship and philosophy, consisting of travel grants for individuals as well as project grants.

 As of October 2019, the board of directors consisted of Linda Martín Alcoff, Talia Mae Bettcher, Ann Garry, Helen Longino, Jacqueline Scott, and Nancy Tuana.
 In addition, the journal listed an international advisory board of 15 and an 11-strong board of associate editors.
 Instead of an editor-in-chief, four co-editors were named, Bonnie J. Mann, Erin McKenna, Camisha Russell, and Rocío Zambrana, and a managing editor, Sarah LaChance Adams.
 The managing editor of Hypatia Reviews Online was named as Bjørn Kristensen.
 Previous editors-in-chief were: